vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

   - name: PeakboardHubAPIPlayground.py
     url: /assets/2025-01-20/PeakboardHubAPIPlayground.py
 ---
-A couple of weeks ago we already started with an introduction to the Peakboard Hub API: [Getting started](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html).
-And also there's another article on how to use the API to [manage lists on the Peakbord Hub](/Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.html)
+A couple of weeks ago, we gave an [introduction to the Peakboard Hub API](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html).
+We also have a guide for using the API to [manage lists in Peakboard Hub](/Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.html).
 This article is all about using the Peakboard Hub API in Python.
-Let's get right into it....
+Let's get started.

 ![image](/assets/2025-01-20/005.png)